Dr Duncan Markham, Principal Consultant

 - Bachelor of Arts (Honours) in Germanic Languages and Linguistics, Australian National University, Canberra

 - former Research Fellow , Dept of Speech, Hearing and Phonetic Sciences, University College London

 - former Lecturer in Linguistics, Deakin University, Melbourne

 Ear & Speak was created by me, Dr Duncan Markham, in 2002, after many years of international teaching and research.
 As Principal Consultant of the business I am responsible for most of the core activities.

-My areas of expertise are talent and aptitude in language learning, and the characteristics of real-life spoken communication.
+My areas of expertise are talent and aptitude in language learning, especially with regard to the reasons for and variation in foreign accents, and the characteristics of real-life spoken communication.
 I have many years’ experience teaching phonetics (the science of the sounds of speech), and researching the nature of accents and accent change.
 I speak German and Swedish to a very high standard, and have some knowledge of a large number of other languages, including Mandarin, Russian, Japanese, French, Portuguese and Spanish.